By John Turney

 Next Gen Stats say they use chips and monitors to track the stat.
 Per the Next Gen Stats glossary, disruptions are the combined total of hurries, pressures or sacks Pressures register when the defender gets within 2 yards of the quarterback at pass forward or sack.
 Hurries register when the defender gets within 1.5 yards of the quarterback at any moment between snap and pass forward or sack.
 So a hurry and pressure can happen on the same play but "a player can only be credited with 1 hurry (or pressure/sack) per play" according to Next Gen Stats.

 We believe them, their numbers seem reasonable, but where can you get them?
 You can only pick up snippets here and there.

 ESPN Sports and Information is also a subscription service but one can find stats in ESPN posts.
 We have partial information for Smith—61 "total pressures".

 Then there is Stats, LLC, who has a ton of stuff behind a hugely expensive paywall.
-Some is available at some free sites, so you can get hurries from them.
+Some of it is available at some free sites, so you can get hurries from them.

 Some teams keep this data and put it in their weekly Game Releases.
-The Packers used to, but now they don't or we'd have a eighth source for 'pressure' stats.
+The Packers used to, but now they don't or we'd have an eighth source for 'pressure' stats.

 So, who is right?
 No one.
 Who is wrong?
 No one.
 It's judgment calls on hits, hurries, pressures, and disruptions.